ronnyma/intellij_cs_fix/README.md

 ## The problem

 Each app from JetBrains (CLion, WebStorm, IntelliJ etc) has it's own config file.
 By default, this file does not include the directive *idea.case.sensitive.fs=true*.
+Herein lies the problem.
+This will cause the application to issue a warning about file case sensitiveness mismatch.
 I guess that most of us arent using a case sensitive filesystem.
 Well, I do.
 I come from FreeBSD and Linux (for more than one and a half decade.
 Having a FS which is case insensitive feels just wrong.
 Hence, I have opted in for case sensitivity.

 ## The Solution